 Email marketing KPIs

 It probably won’t surprise you that email marketing is among the best marketing techniques to increase sales.
 In fact, 60% of marketers say that email marketing is producing an ROI for their organization, and 32% of marketers say that email marketing will produce an ROI for their organization.
 Other reports even indicate that email marketing can yield $44 for every $1 spent.
-Nowadays most of the marketers believe that email marketing is the best e-commerce tool, it’s important to remember that not every email will be as equally as effective in generating sales.
+Nowadays most marketers believe that email marketing is the best e-commerce tool, it’s important to remember that not every email will be as equally as effective in generating sales.
 The whole system of getting emails to convert includes a mix of creativity, strategy, and, of course, data analytics.

 Social media marketing KPIs